Junior State of America: Northern California State

-NorCal is composed of chapters from California, Nevada, and Utah.
-It has four regions: the Golden Gate Region, the Central Valley Region, the Greater California Region, and the East Bay Region.
-NorCal is the oldest JSA state in the country, dating back to the founding of the organization in 1934.
+NorCal was composed of chapters from California, Nevada, and Utah.
+It had four regions: the Golden Gate Region, the Central Valley Region, the Greater California Region, and the East Bay Region.
+NorCal was the oldest JSA state in the country, dating back to the founding of the organization in 1934.

-Fall and Spring State are held in San Jose, CA and Winter State is held in Sacramento, CA.
+Fall and Spring State were held in San Jose, California, and Winter State was held in Sacramento, California.